 License revenues from related parties refer to license revenues from our strategic alliance with Amgen.
-License revenues were zero and \$3.1 million for the first quarter of 2010 and 2009, respectively.
-License revenues for first quarter of 2009 consisted of the recognition of deferred revenue related to the 2006 upfront non-exclusive license and technology access fee and stock purchase premium from Amgen.
+There were no license revenues in the third quarter of 2010 or 2009.
+License revenues for the first nine months of 2010 and 2009 were zero and \$74.4 million, respectively.
+License revenues for the first nine months of 2009 consisted of the May 2009 \$50.0 million option exercise fee received from Amgen and the recognition of deferred license revenues of \$24.4 million related to the 2006 upfront non-exclusive license and technology access fee and stock purchase premium from Amgen.

-The deferred revenue balance of \$0.2 million at March 31, 2010 and \$0.8 million at December 31, 2009 related to Amgen's prepayment of FTE reimbursements.
+The deferred revenue balance related to Amgen was zero at September 30, 2010 and \$0.8 million at December 31, 2009.
+The December 31, 2009 deferred revenue balance consisted of Amgen's prepayment of FTE reimbursements.